 Buying lots of records wasn’t always a given.
 When my wife, Jeannette, and I were first married (so young!), spending a few dollars on an album was more of a big deal.
 During a time in Memphis, we’d go to a record store that had open copies of popular albums and listening stations.
-We’d listen to albums, and then eventually buy the one album we felt we could afford.
+We’d listen to albums, and then eventually buy the one album we thought was best.

 For a time in the 70’s, there were 8-track tapes.
 Never owned one.
-If you’ve ever heard 8-tracks, you know they changed tracks in the middle of songs!
+They did make music portable.
+Good idea.
+If you’ve ever heard 8-tracks, you know some changed tracks in the middle of songs.
 Bad idea.

 At some point in the 70’s, Cassette tapes took the place of 8-tracks.
 Cassettes were good, but not the lo-fi pre-recorded ones.
 Instead I still bought records and transferred them to cassettes that had high-quality tape.
 So at this point, we had shelves and boxes filled with records, and self-recorded cassettes (that had replaced all those reel-to-reel boxes).

-A miracle was about to happen…CD’s!
+A miracle was about to happen…Compact Discs!
 Sure there were some early CD’s that had less than fantastic equalization, but damn they were so cool!
 I used to call myself a “record collector”, but the CD format made me realize the term should really have been “music collector”.